 Computer Vision Applications in eCommerce–your new salesperson?

-Here’s another interesting application of computer vision in eCommerce.
+Here are other interesting computer vision applications in eCommerce.
 Possibly, within a few years, the CV application will take the place of a well-informed salesperson.
 How so?
 Imagine the possibility of asking this virtual salesperson questions like, “What goes well with these pants?” or “What is the style of this jacket?”

 And what about communication?
 Currently, people don’t usually talk to chatbots (mostly because they fear it will be a waste of time).
 But bear in mind that Natural Language Processing (NLP) develops rapidly.
 Within a few years, it might be challenging to distinguish whether you’re talking to a robot or to a human being.

 So, to conclude, you might end up with a virtual robot that advises you if your shoes match your jacket, or if your lipstick goes well with your skin color.
 Amazing, isn’t it?
-Although this technology is still in its infancy, we can already see some of its applications.
+Although this technology is still in its infancy, we can already see some of its computer vision applications in eCommerce.
 One of them is strictly related to Augmented Reality (AR).

 The AR apps make it accessible for you, as they place computer-generated images into a real image of your room.
 All you have to do is to download the dedicated app to your device and choose the item you like.
 Next, you will see it, so to say, placed on your desk or in your kitchen.
 So, even before you buy it, you can decide if it goes well with your interior.